logdna/mezmo-workshops/content/en/s3-to-snowflake/docs/intro.md

 ## Overview

 In this workshop, we will be taking signals coming from multiple edge nodes and loading them into Snowflake.
+We will utilize dynamic S3 location routing and ingesting the data into Snowflake using an external table and snowpipe.
+You will need access to your own Snowflake account to complete this workshop.

 To accomplish this, we will
 * Create a new Pipeline